Contents

 All unserviceable articles shall be:

-The condemning officer shall satisfy himself as to whether or not there is evidence of negligence in use and shall report any such evidence to the director of finance and estates who will take the appropriate action.
+The condemning officer shall satisfy himself whether there is evidence of negligence in use and shall report any such evidence to the director of finance and estates who will take the appropriate action.

 13.2 Losses and special payments